-During and after divorce it is easy to slip into negativity.
+Avoiding negativity throughout divorce is not easy.
 Lives are changing with a dip in finances and time spent with the children.
 Dwelling on what is not working out can blind you to what is going right in your life.
 People that do not move on after divorce can build a wall around themselves which keeps others away.

 Various studies have indicated that people who were more positive about what lies ahead were less likely to have ailments.
 Web MD found that “People who have a positive attitude during stressful events are 22% less likely to have a fatal or non-fatal heart attack than those who hold negative attitudes.”
 The Mayo Clinic discussed the health benefits of optimism – seeing some positives, including in stress-full situations.
 Some of these are “greater resistance to the common cold”, less cardiovascular issues, and decreased risk of depression.
 The Dalia Lama states, “Unhealthy attitudes disturb the body.
 The body/mind relationship affords ample proof that human health depends on positive feelings.”